Developer Guide

 Use cases

-(For all use cases below, the System is the PIVOT
+(For all use cases below, the System is the PIVOT and the Actor is the user, unless specified otherwise)

 Use case: Add Investigation Case